jlager/flying-fox-food-shortage/README.md

 **Notebooks:**

-The `FlyingFoxFoodShortage.ipynb` notebook is used for data loading and pre-processing, model training, model inference, model evaluation, and figure generation.
+The `FlyingFoxFoodShortage.ipynb` and `FlyingFoxGLM.ipynb` notebooks are used for data loading and pre-processing, model training, model inference, model evaluation, and figure generation using the GBDT and GLM models, respectively.

 **Citation:**